Table of Contents

 Some advantages of seismic dampers are:

-1. It provides safety and protects lives during the earthquake.
+1. It provides safety and protects lives during earthquakes.

 2. It minimizes structural damages.

-3. It increases the strength of the structure.
+3. It increases the strength and life span of the structure.

 5. Disadvantages of Seismic Dampers